AnonymousXC/Amazon-App-For-PC/README.md

 # Amazon-App-For-PC
 Hi,
 You can know more about me [here](https://anonymousxc.github.io/ItsMeOnly/).\
-So,\
+So,
-I wanted to keep this repository private but no one could access it with url too.\
+- I wanted to keep this repository private but no one could access it with url too.
-***This is unofficial app.
-This is made to make it official.*** \
+- ***This is unofficial app.
+This is made to make it official.***
+- This is available for Windows, Mac and Linux.
+- I have test this app on Windows.
+- I prefer using a Windows computer to see its full functionality.
-This app is not tested by buying anything. \
+- This app is not tested by buying anything.
-I also added dark theme somehow in this app.
+- I also added dark theme somehow in this app.

 ## ScreenShots
 ![Picture 1](./1.png)